MillionConcepts/asdf/README.md

 `asdf` is actively supporting data analysis and / or operations for Mastcam-Z (Mars 2020), Mastcam (MSL), and ChemCam (MSL) instruments.

+`asdf` has been created by Million Concepts (M. St. Clair, C. Million, S. Brown, and S. Curtis) under the direction of Prof. M. Rice (Western Washington University).
 We are sharing the `asdf` code because we believe in open and reproducible science.
 The contents of this library are provided under a permissive BSD 3-Clause License, which places very few restrictions on what you can do with it.

 ### Installation